-In order to begin the grievance process, you should contact the Student Ambassador/Ombudsperson
+In order to begin the grievance process, you should contact the Student Advisor and Advocate

 .
 A student must initiate Stage I of the grievance procedure (as outlined within the link below) no later than thirty days from the start of the following fall or spring semester following the completion of the course in which the grievance occurred.
 For detailed information on filing a grievance, click here

-Currently enrolled degree-seeking undergraduate students who are full-time can request a Leave of Absence for the upcoming semester via the TUportal.
+Currently enrolled degree-seeking undergraduate students can request a Leave of Absence for the upcoming semester via the TUportal.
 A leave of absence can be requested for up to two semesters.
 Students can access the Leave of Absence application in TUportal by following the steps below.

 - Sign into TUportal